Nokia 3310: Design

-The 3310 is known for being reasonably durable due to its casing and construction, a feature which is often humorously exaggerated in online communities.
-Numerous videos also exist of the phone being put through increasingly-severe damage tests to test the phone's strength, including being dropped from a great height (sometimes while being protected with makeshift cases made from various objects), being crushed by heavy objects or being struck by vehicles or hammers, many times of which the phone proved its record.
+The 3310 has durable casing and construction, which is often humorously exaggerated in online communities.
+Numerous videos exist of the phone being put through increasingly-severe tests of the phone's strength, including being dropped from a great height (sometimes protected by makeshift cases made from various objects), being crushed by heavy objects or being struck by vehicles or hammers.
 The 3310's reputation for durability led HMD Global to develop the Nokia 800 Tough with MIL-STD-810G standard compliance in mind.

 Features

 The Nokia 3310's main new feature introduced over its predecessors was a Chat function.
 This is an instant messaging-like feature that works on standard SMS.
 The 3310 was popular for SMS text messaging because of Chat and also because it allowed long messages three times the size of a standard SMS text message, at 459 characters.
 It also featured threaded SMS writing and voice dialing for the quick dialing of selected numbers.

 The 3310 is known for having many features that were rare for the time.
 These include many utilities, such as a calculator, Nokia network monitor, stop watch and a reminder function.
 It has four games: Pairs II, Space Impact, Bantumi, and the hugely popular Snake II.
-The Snake series of games had been popular on Nokia handsets since the late 1990s.
+The Snake series of games has been popular on Nokia handsets since the late 1990s.
 CNET remembered Space Impact, a shoot 'em up in which the player fires projectiles at oncoming aliens, as a mediocre game overall but impressive for fitting a mobile device with its complexity and length.
 It was later recreated for other mobile devices.

 The Nokia 3310 runs on Nokia's proprietary Series 20 software.

 The Nokia 3310 uses a MiniSIM (more commonly known as a standard SIM).

 Customization

 The Nokia 3310 can be customized with interchangeable Xpress-On covers, and thousands of different designs have been produced by various companies.
 It also has over 35 ringtones built-in with space for seven custom tones.
 These can either be downloaded, or composed by the user on the handset.
-The phone has various "profiles" that can set a number of preferences such as silent mode where the phone will not ring, useful for situations where it is inappropriate to do so.
+The phone has various "profiles" that can set several preferences such as silent mode where the phone will not ring, useful for situations where it is inappropriate to do so.
 Screensavers can be made from received picture messages.